pwnlandia/hpfeeds-logger/README.md

 ## Configuration

-Add an hpfeeds user that is capable of subscribing to all channels listed in your config. (see [add_user.py](https://github.com/threatstream/hpfeeds/blob/master/broker/add_user.py) from ThreatStream's fork of hpfeeds).
+Add an hpfeeds user that is capable of subscribing to all channels listed in your config. (see [add_user.py](https://github.com/Pwnlandia/hpfeeds/blob/master/broker/add_user.py) from Pwnlandia's fork of hpfeeds).

 Create your config.